 2. Education and Youth Programs:

-• North Carolina has invested in various educational and community programs aimed at keeping at-risk youth engaged and off the streets.
+- North Carolina has funded various community and educational projects aimed at keeping at-risk young people engaged and off the streets.

 3. Law Enforcement and Community Policing: